earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

           icon: "fas fa-fw fa-envelope-square"
           url: "mailto:adam+website@earthly.dev"
 ```

-And it will look like this:
-...

-The problem is this is not described in our cue type:
+The problem is this is not described in our cue type, so now validation fails:

 ```
 Adam: field not allowed: links: